danjenson/fair-winds/README.md

   - note that the outputs of `which <program>` should be the same except the value after the last `/`

-3. `systemctl daemon-reload`
-4. `systemctl enable --now wifi-selector.service`
+3. `systemctl enable wifi-selector.service` and reboot
-5. `systemctl status wifi-selector.service`